-IF you plan to be a "walk-in" or "late arriver" and not sign up until you get to Mojave: We really don't recommend that you wait that long to sign up, but hey, we understand.
-If the event has not sold out in advance, we can most likely accommodate you.
-HOWEVER, there are some very important things that you can do before you arrive that will save you a LOT of time (possibly an hour or more) when you get there.
+IF you plan to be a "walk-in" and not sign up until you get to Mojave: We really don't recommend that you wait that long to sign up.
+But, if the event has not sold out in advance, we can most likely accommodate you.
+HOWEVER, there are some very important things that you can do before you arrive that will save you a LOT of time (possibly hours) when you get there.

-TWO - download, print and fill out the Tire, Medical, and Emergency forms.
+TWO - download, print and fill out the Tire, Medical, and Emergency forms ahead of time.

 You're going to have to do these things anyway, and it's a lot easier to do them at home.
 If you have to do them at Mojave it may take quite a while; time that could be spent racing instead!

 THREE - Properly equip yourself and your vehicle.
-Here's a couple of quick tips: You can't just show up wearing a t-shirt, shorts and sneakers and expect to race.
-And you can't show up with ten-year-old tires and expect to run, either.
+Here's a couple of quick tips: You can't show up wearing a t-shirt, shorts, sneakers and a $39 helmet and expect to race.
+And you can't show up with ten-year-old bald tires and expect to run, either.
 Yet, every event, it seems that we encounter that sort of thing.
-People, the most important thing about competing at Mojave isn't going fast, it's going home safe and sound after the event.
+The most important thing about competing at Mojave isn't going fast, it's going home safe and sound after the event.
 That is why we have strict safety rules.
 We know, the full Rule Book is a little intimidating, but if you do nothing else, PLEASE read the appropriate Preparation Guide (from our Downloads page) for your type of vehicle and the speed you intend to go.
 It's only a couple of pages.
 Understand what the safety and equipment requirements are for you and your car or bike.
 If you arrive at Mojave missing some required items, chances are not very good of you finding any equipment for sale anywhere nearby.
 Being well-informed and having the right gear puts you that much ahead of those who just can't be bothered!